 Also, Muller notes, it’s important to keep hand movements to a minimum.
 So if you have nervous hands, focus on eye contact and your hands should follow naturally.
 You can also keep them folded to minimize their twitchiness.

-More on mastering yourself (and networking) in Coffee Lunch Coffee by Alana Muller:
+More on mastering yourself (and networking) at the Stairway to Wisdom.

 2. Be generous and loyal—these traits are the cornerstones of connection.